 Leap year may only come every 4 years but that doesn’t mean we shouldn’t celebrate Leap Day.
-Check out these fun Leap Year activities, crafts and ideas you can do at home or school.
+Check out these fun leap year crafts, activities and more ideas you can do at home or school.

 I don’t remember celebrating Leap Day as a kid but I am sure we did talk about it and do some fun crafts or activities in elementary school.
 I’ve collected some fun ideas for kids and adults all ages below.